 Here is where a little empathy can go a long way.
 Spend some time thinking about work from your boss’s perspective.
 What are her organizational goals and what deadlines does she have to meet?
 Is her annual raise dependent on your team meeting its goals?
 What problems does she face in getting her job done?

 Now that you have a different perspective on the situation, what could you do to make your boss’s job easier?
 Instead of walking into her office with a problem you want her to solve, what if you entered with a viable solution already in hand?
 How about consistently demonstrating your trustworthiness?
 Every time you make her life easier, your worth goes up a notch.
-This doesn’t mean doing her job for her, but anything you can contribute will be appreciated.

 Don’t use your boss as a constant sounding board for your low-level problems.
 You definitely don’t want to get branded as a whiner or a time waster.
-If you genuinely need help with a business-related issue that you have tried unsuccessfully to solve yourself and you have used your other resources to no avail, then yes, ask for help from your boss.
+If you have honest, direct and relevant feedback to deliver to your boss, don’t put it off.
+This is where courage comes in.

 This conversation should be respectful, focused and truthful.
 Take your own ego out of the equation because it doesn’t belong here.
 Stick with the facts and be brief.